cockroachdb/docs/v1.1/int.md

 ## Size

-All integers are stored as 64-bit (8 bytes) in width, but the total storage size is likely to be larger due to CockroachDB metadata.
+While all integers are stored as 64-bit (8 bytes) in width, `SMALLINT` values larger than 32-bit are not allowed.

 Aside from the 64-bit and 32-bit types mentioned above, CockroachDB does not offer integer types for different widths; instead, our compression ensures that smaller integers use less disk space than larger integers.
 However, you can use the `BIT(n)` type, with `n` from 1 to 64, to constrain integers based on their corresponding binary values.
 For example, `BIT(5)` would allow `31` because it corresponds to the five-digit binary integer `11111`, but would not allow `32` because it corresponds to the six-digit binary integer `100000`, which is 1 bit too long.
 See the [example](#examples) below for a demonstration.